 2. You’ll get to pick your colors and flowers.

-3. The skill of the women who make these bouquets is artistry to watch, and they’ve got some cool tricks up their sleeve you might use next time you try arranging flowers.
+3. The skill of the women who make these bouquets is artistry to watch, and they’ve got some cool tricks up their sleeve you might just use next time you try arranging flowers!

-Exception: after mid-afternoon, they might refuse to make one on demand unless you offer to pay extra.
+Exception: by mid-afternoon, flower sellers may refuse to make one on demand unless you offer to pay extra.
 Due to the perishable nature of flowers, each day they try to come as close to selling out as possible.

 FLOWER TIP: The flower vendors have a genius method for packing the stems in water, and you can drop the bouquet into a bag without the worry of it spilling, but DO NOT lay your bouquet down sideways or water will go everywhere!